 You think surviving in a desert is possible (sand)

 You have grown your own food before (soil)

 You think your house can protect you (bricks)

 sound clips will be played, which have been gathered from:

-various news reports on recent weather conditions, interviews with scientists about the prospects we are facing for the future, tutorials on how to cope with the heat and cold weather as well as doctors demonstrating the effects it can have on us and finally, how to prepare for a possible disaster.
+various news reports on recent weather conditions, interviews with scientists about future prospects, tutorials on how to cope with various climate changes, as well as doctors demonstrating the effects it can have on us and finally, how to prepare for a possible disaster.

-Along side these information based sound clips, an emergent soundscape will take over, each time being related to the material that is being brought in, leaving the participants emerged both in the physicality of the materials and the sounds associated with it.
+Gradually emerging soundscape will take over, each time relating to the material that is being brought in, leaving the participants immersed in both the physicality of the substances and the sounds associated with it.

-In the end, the participants are able to witness their own choices as well those of others in relation to the questions, by examining the material left over materials.
-'Heavy Duty' does not present solutions but invites each of the participants to the position of sensing a glimpse these possible outcomes, considering them in relation to the choices we make that impact a changing climate which will see more extreme transformations to come, of our environment and our own lives.
+In the end, the participants are able to witness their own choices as well those of others in relation to the questions, by examining the substance left overs.
+'Heavy Duty' does not present solutions but invites each of the participants to glimpse these possible outcomes, considering them in relation to their choices and beyond these.